GoogleCloudPlatform/community/tutorials/absence-alerts-stackdriver/index.md

 ### Test the policy

-1. Kill the processes with Control-c and restart it with only two partitions:
+1. Kill the processes with Control-c and restart the app with only two partitions:

         ./alert-absence-demo --labels "1,2"